What Is Hreflang? Implementation Guide & Best Practices 2025

 Yes, you can use country codes without language codes (e.g., hreflang=”us”), but it’s generally recommended to specify both language and country for more precise targeting.

-How do I implement hreflang for dynamically generated pages?
+How do I implement hreflang for dynamic pages?

 For dynamic pages, you’ll need to generate hreflang tags server-side.
-Ensure your content management system or e-commerce platform supports dynamic hreflang tag generation.
+Ensure your content management system or e-commerce platform supports dynamic hreflang tag generation based on URL parameters or database content.

 Should I use hreflang if my site is only in one language but targets multiple countries?